MicrosoftDocs/win32/desktop-src/medfound/basic-mft-processing-model.md

 ---
-Description: 'This topic describes how a client uses a Media Foundation transform (MFT) to process data.
+Description: This topic describes how a client uses a Media Foundation transform (MFT) to process data.
 The client is anything that directly calls methods on the MFT.
-This might be the application or the Media Foundation pipeline.' ms.assetid: 'be977d75-999e-4e57-9672-00a89246a2c1'
+This might be the application or the Media Foundation pipeline. ms.assetid: be977d75-999e-4e57-9672-00a89246a2c1
-title: Basic MFT Processing Model
+title: Basic MFT Processing Model ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Basic MFT Processing Model